Kernel Machines for Current Status Data: Introduction

 \section{Introduction}

-In this paper we aim to develop a general, model free, method for analyzing current status data using machine learning techniques.
-In particular, we propose a support vector machine (SVM) learning method for estimation of the failure time expectation for current status data.
-SVM was originally introduced by Vapnik in the 1990's and is firmly related to statistical learning theory \citep{vapnik_nature_1999}.
-The choice of SVMs for current status data is motivated by the fact that SVMs can be implemented easily, have fast training speed, produce decision functions that have a strong generalization ability and can guarantee convergence to the optimal solution, under some weak assumptions \citep{shivaswamy_support_2007}.
+In this paper we aim to develop a general model free method for analyzing current status data using machine learning techniques.
+In particular, we propose a kernel machine learning method for estimation of the failure time expectation with current status data.
+Kernel machines, also known as support vector machines, were originally introduced by Vapnik in the 1990's and are firmly related to statistical learning theory \citep{vapnik_nature_1999}.
+Kernel machines are learning algorithms that utilize positive definite kernels \citep{hofmann_kernel_2008}.
+The choice of kernel machines for current status data is motivated by the fact that kernel machines can be implemented easily, have fast training speed, produce decision functions that have a strong generalization ability, and can guarantee convergence to the optimal solution, under some weak assumptions \citep{shivaswamy_support_2007}.

-Current status data is a data format where the failure time $T$ is restricted to knowledge of whether or not $T$ exceeds a random monitoring time $C$.
+The format of current status data is such that the failure time $T$ is restricted to knowledge of whether or not $T$ exceeds a random monitoring time $C$.
 This data format is quite common and includes examples from various fields. \citet{jewell_current_2002} mention a few examples including: studying the distribution of the age of a child at weaning given observation points; when conducting a partner study of HIV infection over a number of clinic visits; and when a tumor under investigation is occult and an animal is sacrificed at a certain time point in order to determine presence or absence of the tumor.
-For instance, in the last example of carcinogenicity testing, $T$ is the time from exposure to a carcinogen and until the presence of a tumor, and $C$ is the time point at which the animal is sacrificed in order to determine presence or absence of the tumor.
+For instance, in the last example, when performing carcinogenicity testing, $T$ is the time from exposure to a carcinogen and until the presence of a tumor, and $C$ is the time point at which the animal is sacrificed in order to determine presence or absence of the tumor.
 Clearly, it is difficult to estimate the failure time distribution since we cannot observe the failure time $T$.
 These examples illustrate the importance of this topic and the need to find advanced tools for analyzing such data.